Mineru98/searchts/README.md

 -   `matchArray(array,tsqlObject)`: matchArray returns an array of items, subset of the passed array, that match match the given search.
 -   `matchField(value,comparator,text,word)`: check if a single `value` matches a given comparator.

 All objects are stateless.
 The following examples show how to use matchObject and matchArray.
-For more details, look at the test.js file included with searchts.
+For more details, look at the test.ts file included with searchts.

 ```TypeScript